pavankjadda/eShopping/README.md

 ## What's this?
 eShopping Application implemented with Spring Boot, Spring Security, Spring Data and Spring Session
-1. Register new user
-2. Login with credentials and persist session between calls until user closes browser
-3. Implement 'Remember Me' checkbox and provide session management between sessions (Show homepage or requested page despite closing the browser)
-4. Enrypt the password in database and store credentials in MySql Database
-5. Restrict users from accessing orders, products without authentication
-6. Deal with invalidating session, authorized user trying to authenticate again etc.
-7. Provide role management and restrict users from accessing unauthorized content i.e. Users trying to access Admin data
-8. Provide Stateless authentication for atleast one REST API

 ## How to Run?
 1. Create database named 'spring_security_data' on Mysql or MariaDb